yrp604/bochscpu-build/README.md

 |bochshead|[![Build Status](https://dev.azure.com/yrp604/bochscpu-build/_apis/build/status/yrp604.bochscpu-build?branchName=bochshead)](https://dev.azure.com/yrp604/bochscpu-build/_build/latest?definitionId=2&branchName=bochshead)|

 This is a build job for the bochs artifacts for bochscpu.
+For normal usage you should only need to download a recent release, not build from source yourself.

 ## Build